mdobydullah/laraskrill/README.md

 `Note:` 'action', 'email', 'password', 'status_url' are already included.
 You can add other fields at refund without these fields.

-**Skrill IPN (status_url):** If you want to get from 'status_url' instead of receiving email, then you can follow this: [Skrill IPN by Denis Dima](https://gist.github.com/mdobydullah/3ed0f157175b96aa0e48771cec835a9e)
+**Skrill IPN (status_url):** If you want to get data from 'status_url' instead of receiving email, then use this code to your ipn listener: [Skrill IPN by Md.
+Obydullah](https://gist.github.com/mdobydullah/8b0399c5c6368c05d98239837a20fb19)

 <a name="information"></a>
 ## Information